Rhys Weston

 Rhys David Weston (born 27 October 1980) is a Welsh former professional footballer who played as a defender.
 He represented the Welsh national team seven times during his career.

-An Arsenal Academy graduate, he made one league appearance in the 1999–2000 campaign, before signing with Cardiff City.
+An Arsenal Academy graduate, he made one league appearance in the 1999–2000 campaign before signing with Cardiff City.
 He spent six years with Cardiff, making 214 appearances in league and cup, helping them to two promotions as the club rose from the fourth to the second tier of English football.
 Released by the club in 2006, he travelled to Norway to sign with Viking FK, though he only played one game.
 In 2007, he returned to England with spells at Walsall and Port Vale.
 He moved to Scottish club Dundee in 2010 and captained the side to a second-place finish in the First Division in 2011–12.
 In May 2012, he joined Icelandic club KR Reykjavík.
-Five months later he signed for Malaysian club Sabah FA.
+Five months later, he signed for Malaysian club Sabah FA.
 He returned to England with AFC Wimbledon in July 2013, and from there was loaned out to Sutton United in January 2014.
 He was released by Wimbledon on his return and subsequently retired from professional football.

 Although born in England, he chose to represent Wales at international level, making his debut for the senior squad in a friendly against Portugal in June 2000.

 Early life

-Weston was born in Kingston Hospital in Kingston upon Thames, London, to David and Wendy Weston and has two sisters, Katie and Carly.
-He moved away from home at the age of fourteen to attend school in Lilleshall at the Football Association's centre of excellence.
-He was also a keen rugby player but was forced to give up the game in order to focus on his football career.
+Weston was born in Kingston Hospital in Kingston upon Thames, London, to David and Wendy Weston and has two sisters, Katie and Carli.
+He moved away from home at the age of 14 to attend school in Lilleshall at the Football Association's centre of excellence.
+He was also a keen rugby player.
+However, he was forced to give up the game to focus on his football career.

 Club career

 Arsenal

-Weston played for Arsenal as a youth player, joining the club at the age of eleven after being spotted representing Surrey at county level, before he made his senior debut in the League Cup against Middlesbrough on 30 November 1999, Arsène Wenger bringing him on at half time to replace Oleh Luzhnyi.
+Weston played for Arsenal as a youth player, joining the club at the age of eleven after being spotted representing Surrey at county level, before he made his senior debut in the League Cup against Middlesbrough on 30 November 1999, Arsène Wenger bringing him on at half-time to replace Oleh Luzhnyi.
 Also making his debut for Arsenal that day was Ashley Cole.
 His first start came on 14 May 2000 at St James' Park, he was taken off for fellow youngster Brian McGovern after 67 minutes – Newcastle United finished 4–2 winners.
-It was the final league game of the season and neither side had anything to play for other than pride, and Arsenal were resting their key players ahead of the UEFA Cup Final against Galatasaray three days later.
+It was the final league game of the season and neither side had anything to play for other than pride.
+Arsenal were resting their key players ahead of the UEFA Cup final against Galatasaray three days later.
 It was to be his only top flight appearance in English football.
 His first and only senior game at Highbury came on 1 November 2000, in a 2–1 defeat to Ipswich Town in the League Cup third round.
 He was taken off to give Lee Canoville his debut after 74 minutes.